-Refer to the diagram that is located on the white label inside the steel housing, and in Figure 9.
+Refer to the diagram that is located on the white label inside the steel housing, and in Figure 8.

-- 1. Mount the low-voltage control box near the screen. - 2.
-Connect the low-voltage control box to the screen by connecting the screen motor power leads to the power strip terminal block located on the circuit board of the control box. - 3.
-Connect the low voltage control box to the AC power source by connecting the AC line voltage to the power strip terminal block located on the circuit board of the control box.
+- 1. Mount the low-voltage control box near the screen. - Connect the low-voltage control box to the screen by connecting the screen motor power leads to the power strip terminal block located on the circuit board of the control box. - Connect the low voltage control box to the AC power source by connecting the AC line voltage to the power strip terminal block located on the circuit board of the control box. - 4.
+Connect the switch to the low-voltage control box.